TDRobertson/TDRobertson/README.md

 > This repository showcase a continuously updated selection of machine learning projects to demonstrate understanding and mastery of different Machine Learning concepts.
 Each project applies theoretical knowledge and practical application scenarios.
 Showcasing proficiency in relevent techniques and tools.

 #### 🥖⚙️[Micro Bakery Application](https://simplebakerydev.duckdns.org/)
 > Web application for tracking and handling business needs of a Micro Bakery.
 Includes customer frontend and locked backend integrations for stat tracking and business operations.
+(Runs on a spot instance and database for info/products may not always be available, in the process of migrating to a permanenet server.

 #### 🔎 [Disaster Tweet Classifier](https://github.com/CSC-4260-Advanced-Data-Science-Project/NLP_Disaster_Tweets)
 > NLP classification of real vs. non-real disaster tweets using TF-IDF + Passive Aggressive model with 75%+ F1 score.